 If you’re building a multi-room facility, consider networked controls.

-For example, Crestron’s RoomView system allows you to monitor and control a room from anywhere in the building or campus via your local area network.
+For example, Crestron’s Fusion system allows you to monitor and control a room from anywhere in the building or campus via your local area network or the Internet.
 It allows staff to support presenters without needing to physically go to the presentation rooms.
 It also tracks maintenance issues, such as lamp usage, and can turn on AV systems so they’re ready when a presenter enters a room or make sure all systems are turned off at the end of the day.

 Types of control panel